I think I have PTSD – what should I do?

 If you answered “yes” to 3 or more of these questions, it suggests that you are experiencing many of the common symptoms of PTSD and C-PTSD and it is likely they are having a significant impact on your life.

 We would suggest seeking help for the symptoms you are experiencing – a diagnosis is the first step to knowing what is going on and finding the most effective treatment for you.

-Please note however, that answering “yes” to 3 or more questions does not mean you have PTSD – only a medical professional can give you a full diagnosis.
+Please note however, that answering “yes” to 3 or more questions does not mean you have PTSD or C-PTSD – only a medical professional can give you a full diagnosis.

 Be sure to seek help

-Often, people think their PTSD symptoms will go away over time – but this is very unlikely, especially if you’ve been having symptoms for over a year.
-Getting treatment for your PTSD can help stop it from causing problems in your relationships, your career, or your education – and so you can live the way you want to.
+Often, people think their symptoms will go away over time – but this is very unlikely, especially if you’ve been having symptoms for over a year.
+Getting treatment can help stop it from causing problems in your relationships, your career, or your education – and so you can live the way you want to.

-Asking for help if the first step to getting control of your PTSD, and starts you on the path to recovery.
-Getting treatment for PTSD can also help other health problems you have that you may not realise are linked to your PTSD.
+Asking for help if the first step to getting control of your PTSD or C-PTSD, and starts you on the path to recovery.
+Getting treatment can also help other health problems you have that you may not realise are linked (even physical issues).

 Waiting for treatment may make your symptoms worse, and then be harder to deal with – so you should see a medical professional as soon as you feel ready.

-In the UK today, there are several treatment options for PTSD – the current NICE guidelines recommend both CBT and EMDR as the main forms of treatment for PTSD.
+In the UK today, there are several treatment options for PTSD and C-PTSD – the current NICE guidelines recommend both CBT and EMDR as the main forms of treatment.
 For most people, these treatments can get rid of symptoms altogether.
 Others find they have fewer symptoms or feel that their symptoms are less intense.